The Argiro Student Center is across the street from the Computer Science building (McLaughlin Building).

 - IELTS and TOEFL are not required.

-If you do not yet have the level of English proficiency described above, you are encouraged to obtain intensive English training from Americans (or other native English-speaking instructors) in your home country before applying.
+If international students do not yet have the level of English proficiency described above, you are encouraged to obtain intensive English training from Americans (or other native English-speaking instructors) in your home country before applying.
 It is important that you select a school or teacher with a very good reputation for improving spoken English skills.

 For those who need some English improvement, we have additional help available after classes several days a week, with an additional charge of $100 per month.

-Most of our students in this program do their Curricular Practical Training internships at U.S. companies, so our admission criteria depend in part on the current software industry demands in the U.S. In view of the industry’s current requirements for only the most highly qualified IT professionals, we can only accept students who will be the most successful in obtaining an internship position.
+Most of our international students in this program do their Curricular Practical Training internships at U.S. companies, so our admission criteria depend in part on the current software industry demands in the U.S. In view of the industry’s current requirements for only the most highly qualified IT professionals, we can only accept students who will be the most successful in obtaining an internship position.
 Therefore, acceptance is usually dependent on an applicant having had at least 6 months of OOP professional paid work experience.
 Other programming is also considered for acceptance, but OOP is the preferred language model.
 If the GPA is lower than 3.0 (B), then applicants may be asked to have more work experience, or they may also be asked to take the GRE.

 Applicants are not generally required to take GRE for admission to our program, but we strongly encourage them to take it.
-A high GRE score may decrease the initial amount you are asked to pay upon enrollment.
-Also, taking the GRE increases the likelihood of obtaining a student visa for our program.
+A high GRE score may decrease the initial amount international students are asked to pay upon enrollment.
+Also, taking the GRE increases the likelihood of internationals obtaining a student visa for our program.
 A GRE score is a good way to indicate your overall strength, and even if it is not required, it will be an asset to your application.
 Note: Students with a cumulative grade point average below 2.7 out of 4.0 (equivalent to a B-) are required to take the general GRE test, and score at least 70% on the quantitative section for consideration for admission.

-It is not necessary to take the TOEFL, because our Admissions Representatives will conduct an English language interview with applicants to assess English skills.
+It is not necessary to take the TOEFL, because our Admissions Representatives will conduct an English language interview with international applicants to assess English skills.
 We do not accept IELTS for English language evaluation.